acuminous/yadda/README.md

    Given 100 green bottles are standing on the wall When 1 green bottle accidentally falls
    Then there are 99 green bottles standing on the wall

-@Pending
-Scenario: No bottles are left

-    Given 1 green bottles are standing on the wall when 1 green bottle accidentally falls
-    then there are 0 green bottles standing on the wall
 ```
 ### Step 2 - Implement the step library
 bottles-library.js